$0.00

 Do Native Americans still wear these hairstyles today?

-Braids and long-flowing hairstyles are still common among both men and women of various tribes throughout North America.
 Some women in the southwest still wear the distinct chongo hairstyle.
-Many western and plains tribes still keep long hair, only cutting it when they’re mourning.
+Many western and plains tribes still wear long hair, only cutting it when they’re mourning.

 Unique hairstyles like squash blossoms, forelocks, and tribal haircuts like roaches are often only worn at cultural events.
 Artificial roaches are very common at powwows across North America.